 The financial statements are for the Solomon Islands Government.
-The financial statements reflect the transactions and financial balances of all government Ministries as required to be disclosed pursuant Part 1 of the International Public Sector Accounting Standard: Financial reporting under the cash basis of accounting.
+The financial statements reflect the transactions and financial balances of all government Ministries as required to be disclosed pursuant to the Public Financial Management Act 2013.

-A list of Government Ministries is as follows;
+The list of Government Ministries is as follows;